© Crown copyright 2018

 For disposals before 6 April 2008, in addition to a Section 104 holding, you may have had a separate pool of shares held at March 1982 (the 1982 holding), shares held in 1965 and shares acquired from 1998 (which were not pooled).
-For disposals from 6 April 2008 you will simply need to add together all the shares held and their allowable costs to make up the Section 104 holding.
+For disposals from 6 April 2008 you’ll simply need to add together all the shares held and their allowable costs to make up the Section 104 holding.

 - you must use the market value at 31 March 1982 for shares held on that date